jlove89/Snake/README.md

-# Snake Game
+# Snake

-# My version of Snake Game
+# My version of the Snake Game

 # ENJOY!